A 4-inch reptile recently stopped progress on the construction of approved affordable housing for Central Florida.

-According to New Beginnings President and Founder, Steve Smith, lack of affordable housing is the leading cause of homelessness, so New Beginnings purchased a 10-acre site on South Grand Highway in Clermont, near the intersection of Citrus Tower Boulevard with the goal to build 100 affordable apartments.
+According to New Beginnings Founder, Steve Smith, lack of affordable housing is the leading cause of homelessness, so New Beginnings purchased a 10-acre site on South Grand Highway in Clermont, near the intersection of Citrus Tower Boulevard with the goal to build 100 affordable apartments.

 Approved for $19 million of funding from the Florida Housing Finance Corporation last year, New Beginnings and partner, Blue Sky Communities, were set to break ground on the Woodwinds community, offering 96 affordable apartments in 1, 2, and 3 bedrooms.

 Progress screeched to a halt when an inspection revealed sand skinks on property.
 The Fish and Wildlife Service considers the reptile a threatened species, one designation below endangered.